Light, Ultraviolet, and Infrared: Impact on Cannabis Plants

 Growers can also do the following:

-• Enhance the THC content
+• Enhance the content

 People get tanned to protect themselves in the face of sunlight (which is high in infrared and ultraviolet light).
 However, plants also use a similar mechanism.